-The proposed development involves the construction of a long day child care centre with associated on-site car parking for staff and the dropping off and picking up of children by parents.
-The centre will operate between 6.30 am and 6.30 pm Mondays to Fridays.
+The proposed development involves the construction of a supermarket and tavern on the site.
+A future commercial building is also proposed as Stage 2 development on the site.
 The proposed development plans are provided within Appendix 1.
 Specifically, the proposal includes the following: